Sefiraat/Cultivation/README.md

 You can find a fuller guide to Networks including all items and blocks in my [Documentation Pages](https://sefiraat.dev)

+Please note, this addon makes use of 1.19.4' display entities which, as the name suggests, are Entities.
+These entities do not tick and do not add a performance over head to your server however some lag clearing plugins may be set to remove them.
+Be sure to add **BLOCK_DISPLAY**, **ITEM_DISPLAY** and **TEXT_DISPLAY** to your exclusions list otherwise you may encounter errors within the addon.

 <img width="1047" alt="image" src="https://user-images.githubusercontent.com/20646323/231163325-3749560b-f998-4399-8a60-a4bb5c0b6fcd.png">

 ## Cultivation Plants